rahuman23/NPEF-Elite-/SQLLAB02/sqllab02.rst

 When we extend the datafile , we do not need to wait the “Zero” be written in disk.
 That will fast SQL server IO process.

-a.On the computer where the backup file will be created, open the Local Security Policy application (secpol.msc).
+A. On the computer where the backup file will be created, open the Local Security Policy application (secpol.msc).

 .. figure:: images/Lab215.png

-b.In the left pane, expand Local Policies, and then click User Rights Assignment.
+B. In the left pane, expand Local Policies, and then click User Rights Assignment.
 In the right pane, double-click Perform volume maintenance tasks.

 .. figure:: images/Lab216.png

-c.Click Add User or Group and add any user accounts that are used for backups.
+C. Click Add User or Group and add any user accounts that are used for backups.

 .. figure:: images/Lab217.png

-d.Click Apply, and then close all Local Security Policy dialog boxes.
+D. Click Apply, and then close all Local Security Policy dialog boxes.

 2.7 Enable Trace flag 1117 (ESXi and AHV)